liumichael/ProjectRocket/Solutions.md

   - A Currency resource has attributes code and rate, where code is the currency code of a country and rate is the amount in that currency with respect to 1 Canadian Dollar (i.e. the rate value for AUD is 1.0297 because 1.0297 AUD = 1 CAD)

-  - A Message resource has attributes data and read, where data is the actual message and read is a flag that indicates if the message has been read (true) or not (false).
-We use the \_id attribute that mongoDB generated as the ID of a message
+  - A Message resource has attributes data, read, and user, where data is the actual message,  read is a flag that indicates if the message has been read (true) or not (false), and user is the existing user in our system.

 - All of post, get, put, delete operations are implemented for our resources